 The School of Dentistry is well recognized in the research community for its excellence in the area of dental materials research.
 This component of the research enterprise includes clinical trials on a variety of material and technique as well as laboratory investigations and collaborations with researchers throughout Creighton’s campus and beyond.
 These collaborations have been primarily with faculty and students in the Department of Chemistry and the Department of Physics.

-Current collaborations are with the Department of Physics in the area of atomic force microscopy.
+Current collaborations are with the Department of Physics at Creighton University in the area of atomic force microscopy and Nihon University School of Dentistry in Tokyo, Japan in the areas of adhesion and wear.

 Associate Professor of Oral Biology